ngctramnl/bike-share/README.md

 ## Conclusions
 * Casual riders tend to use bikes longer than members.
 This could be because they want to maximise the money they’ve spent on their ride.
 * Casual riders spend more time using Cylistic bikes than members across the week.
 * Members use bikes proportionally across the week, while casual riders particularly stay longer on Thursday and Friday.

+## Suggestions
+* The company can convert casual riders to annual members by giving **discounts for longer rides for annual members**.
+The discount acts as an incentive for casual riders to become annual members to enjoy the discount.
+* The promotion for longer rides should be on **Thursday** or **Friday** as these are days when most casual riders would use bikes longer.

 ## References
 * Google Data Analytics Certificate - Case study 1 guide